 Helping to Keep You Safe from COVID-19

-In response to COVID-19 guidelines adopted by the Commonwealth of Pennsylvania, Fallingwater reopened on Saturday, June 13.
-For everyone’s safety, Fallingwater is operating at reduced occupancy and conducting outdoor-only experiences.
+In response to rising cases of COVID-19 and new statewide restrictions adopted by the Commonwealth of Pennsylvania, Fallingwater is temporarily closed to the public from Monday, December 14 through Sunday, January 3.
+For everyone’s safety, Guided Exterior Private Tours and Winter Walks are cancelled, and the Fallingwater Museum Store, Café and Speyer Gallery are closed.
 Our visitors, staff and volunteers are what make Fallingwater a truly extraordinary place, and their well-being remains our top priority.

 At the beginning of the pandemic, Fallingwater established an internal task force comprised of Fallingwater’s senior staff, and that group continues to work closely with leaders at local, regional and national cultural institutions and departments of health to establish best practices.
 All staff have completed training sessions to understand and implement new procedures and sanitation practices to ensure everyone’s safety.
 We will continue to closely monitor the situation in our region and make adjustments as needed.

-We look forward to welcoming you back so we can share Fallingwater, together.
-And for those that are uncomfortable returning right now, explore one of our virtual experiences, as well as expanded digital engagement on our website and social media.
+During this period of closure, we invite you and your family to explore one of our virtual experiences, as well as expanded digital engagement on our website and social media.

 While we all practice physical distancing, we encourage you to get outdoors to refresh and renew your spirits in nature.
 We also encourage you to reflect on the value of arts and cultural organizations like Fallingwater and others that will suffer financial setbacks due to the impact of COVID-19.
 We truly appreciate your consideration of Fallingwater and our counterparts around the world during this very challenging time.

 Thank you for your patience, understanding and continued support.